Conversion From Gallon To Cubic Meter

 Mistake Why It Happens How to Fix It

 Using the wrong gallon type US and UK gallons differ by ~20% Verify the source of the data; check labels or documentation.
-On the flip side,
+Plus,

 Mixing liters and gallons 1 L ≠ 1 gal; confusion arises when converting from liters first Convert directly between gallons and cubic meters using the provided factors.